ksassnowski/venture-docs/docs/usage/configuring-workflows.md

 ```

 ::: tip Tip
-If you plan on displaying the workflow jobs to your users, you pass in a translation string as the job name.
-This way you would be able to the localized name of the job in the UI.
+If you plan on displaying the workflow jobs to your users, you could pass in a translation string as the job name.
+This way you would be able to display the localized name of the job in the UI by using Laravel's built-in [localization features](https://laravel.com/docs/8.x/localization).
 :::

 ## Starting a workflow